 You can of course refer to some of the lessons during class but we strongly recommend using a 10 minute slot (3 times a week) to activate the content that students have recently learned at home.

-We are also building a Teacher Resource area which we hope will be of use to you when looking for ways to encourage your students to use the Irish they have learned at home.
+Take a look at our Teacher Resource area to help you build your TFL skills.
+A TFL approach to in-class activities is the best way to encourage your students to use the Irish they have learned at home.

 Feedback from our early pilot classes have indicated that 3 sessions of 10 minutes each is the optimimum amount of time for activation work during class time.